Hyperflux: Pruning Reveals Importance: Schedulers implementation

 \subsection{Pressure scheduler with upper boundary}

-The second implementation of the pressure policy \(\mathcal{C}\) achieves \(\mathcal{S}\) within tight boundaries (under \(5\%\) standard deviation from expected remaining parameters (e.g. \(\mathcal{S}=98\%\), we expect \(2\%\) remaining parameters and the scheduler generally reaches the interval \([1.95,2.05]\%\)), by trading off exact control over sparsity curve.
-The upper boundary, defined in the same way as the sparsity curve but used differently, is recalculated at each epoch, essentially creating an ever-tightening sparsity space in which the network's sparsity resides.
-When the network's sparsity increases (fewer parameters), the upper boundary is recalculated to not allow decreases in sparsity again.
-The algorithm for \(\mathcal{C}\) is presented in Algorithm \ref{algoritmappendix:pressure-scheduler-upper-boundary}.
-Since ub is recalculated at each epoch, it does not make sense to access other indexes other than 1.
-However, we still need to calculate the curve in order to ensure the network trajectory is steered towards \(\mathcal{S}\).
+We denote the second policy $\Pi_2$.
+Its purpose is to reach the final density within a relative deviation of under $5\%$ from $\mathcal{D}$, trading exact control over the sparsity curve for convergence precision.
+We introduce an upper boundary $ub$ to squeeze the network density between $\mathcal{D}$ and $ub$ itself.
+The upper boundary is defined like the density curve but recalculated at each epoch, which keeps it constant when the network density is above its target and tightens it when the density is below, thereby squeezing the network density toward $\mathcal{D}$.
+The algorithm for $\Pi_2$ is presented in Algorithm \ref{algoritmappendix:pressure-scheduler-upper-boundary}.
+Since \textit{ub} is recalculated at each epoch, accessing indexes other than 1 is meaningless.
+We nevertheless compute the full curve to ensure the network trajectory is steered toward $\mathcal{D}$.